 I looooooved doing these as a kid.
 I would actually create my own elaborate scavenger hunts and then make my friends do it while I watched.
 I’m sure I thought I was quite clever back then.
-But whether you create your own hunt or download one from online or go geocaching, scavenger hunts can make a simple walk around the neighborhood so much fun!
+But whether you create your own hunt or download one I created or go geocaching, scavenger hunts can make a simple walk around the neighborhood so much fun!

 Plant a garden